UnumID/Server-SDK-Typescript/README.md

 # Unum ID Typescript Server-SDK

-This SDK combines the functionality of an [**Issuer**](https://docs.unum.id/terminology#issuer) and [**Verifier**](https://docs.unum.id/terminology#verifier) entities to work with UnumID's SaaS.
-For necessary account creation and API keys please email admin@unum.id.
+This SDK combines the functionality of an [**Issuer**](https://docs.unumid.co/terminology#issuer) and [**Verifier**](https://docs.unumid.co/terminology#verifier) entities to work with UnumID's SaaS.
+For necessary account creation and API keys please email admin@unumid.co.

 ## Documentation
-High level technical documentation can be found [here](https://docs.unum.id/server-sdk) which is served via [Docusaurus](https://github.com/UnumID/UnumID.github.io).
-More detailed generated from source documentation can be found [here](https://docs.unum.id/Server-SDK-Typescript/index.html) which is served via repo specific Github pages via the /docs folder of the main branch.
+High level technical documentation can be found [here](https://docs.unumid.co/server-sdk) which is served via [Docusaurus](https://github.com/UnumID/UnumID.github.io).
+More detailed generated from source documentation can be found [here](https://docs.unumid.co/Server-SDK-Typescript/index.html) which is served via repo specific Github pages via the /docs folder of the main branch.
 ## Distribution

 This project is publicly published on the official npm [registry](https://www.npmjs.com/package/@unumid/server-sdk).
 For example it can be pulled with, `npm i @unumid/server-sdk` or `yarn add @unumid/server-sdk`.